I had LASIK eye surgery in May 2018. It’s been over 5 months since the surgery now, and some of you have been asking me for a review.

 I went in that evening to the clinic as scheduled where they removed the contact lens bandage they had put on my eyes.
 Some more eye drops.

 I noticed that I had some halos when I looked at bright lights at night.

 My vision continued to improve, by my left eye wasn’t quite there yet.
 I couldn’t read because my left eye was slightly blurry.

-My right eye was very very good at this point.
+My right eye was very good at this point.
 My vision was definitely better than I had with my glasses on – much sharper, and the colors were also much deeper (hard to explain this one).